 Whenever I publish a post about blogging, my aim is to help you to create a successful blog – not just another blog like thousands and thousands of others in the blogosphere that never go anywhere.

 Creating a successful blog either happens by accident or with a well-planned strategy.
-With the immense growth of inbound marketing and awareness of blogging, now we have unlimited guides on the web which will help us to create a content based blog that is loved by masses.
-We often read tons of content about writing meaningful and quality content, and how to maintain the professionalism of a blog.
+With the immense growth in both inbound marketing and the awareness of blogging, we have unlimited guides on the web to help us to create a content-based blog that is meaningful and appreciated by the masses.

-“When a person meet another person, he sets an expectations.
-Usually the expectations are high.
-Now it’s up to other person to either raise the expectations up with his actions, or disappoint with his actions.”
+“When a person meets another person, he sets an expectation.
+Usually, the expectations are high.
+Now it’s up to the other person to either raise the expectations higher with his actions or to disappoint with his actions.”

 You can earn the credibility by not losing it!

-Filler content: Keep it quality filler
+Filler content: Maintain quality filler

 Don’t publish if you can’t:

-Use Old blog posts :
+Use old blog posts :